UAL-RE/ReQUIAM/README.md

 Configuration settings are specified through the [config/figshare.ini](config/figshare.ini) file.
 The most important settings to set are those populated with `***override***`.
-However, for our scripts, these settings can be specified using multiple character options, such as `--ldap_password`.
+However, for our scripts, these settings can be specified using multi-character flag options, such as `--ldap_password`.
 Note that most `figshare.ini` settings can be overwritten through the command line.

+For manual override (v0.11.0) where IAM portal and quota settings differ from norm, `config` will include two CSV templates for portal and quota to specify those changes.

 ### Testing Installation